nickyoung-github/pydantic-bind/README.md

 Note that the typcal python developer experience is now somewhat changed, in that it's necessary to build/install the project.
 I personally use JetBrains CLion, in place of PyCharm for such projects.

+For an example project please see (the rather nascent) [fin-data-model](https://github.com/nickyoung-github/fin-data-model)

 You can create an instance of the pybind class from your original using `get_pybind_instance()`, e.g.,